MicrosoftDocs/SupportArticles-docs/support/windows-server/networking/description-tcp-features.md

 ### Fast retransmit

 TCP retransmits data before the retransmission timer expires under some circumstances.
 The most common cause is a feature known as fast retransmit.
 When a receiver that supports fast retransmit receives data with a sequence number beyond the current expected one, some data was likely dropped.
 To help inform the sender of this event, the receiver immediately sends an ACK, with the ACK number set to the sequence number that it was expecting.
-It will continue to do so for other TCP segments that arrive.
-When the sender starts to receive a stream of ACKs that's acknowledging the same sequence number, a segment likely has been dropped.
+It will continue to do so for each additional TCP segment that arrives.
+When the sender starts to receive a stream of ACKs that's acknowledging the same sequence number, a segment may have been dropped.
 The sender will immediately resend the segment that the receiver is expecting, without waiting for the retransmission timer to expire.
 This optimization greatly improves performance when packets are frequently dropped.

-By default, Windows resends a segment if:
+By default, Windows resends a segment under the following conditions:

 - It receives three ACKs for the same sequence number: one ACK and two duplicates.
-- That sequence number lags the current one.
+- The sequence number lags the current one.

-This process is controllable with the TcpMaxDupAcks registry parameter.
+This behavior is controllable with the `TcpMaxDupAcks` registry parameter.

 The TcpMaxDupAcks value in the following registry key can be edited to control the number of ACKs necessary to start a fast retransmits:

 `HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\Tcpip\Parameters`

 1. On the toolbar, select **Start** > **Run**, and then type *`Regedit`* to start the Registry Editor.
-2. Locate and click the above key in the Registry Editor, and then select **Modify** on the **Edit** menu.
+2. Locate and select the above key in the Registry Editor, and then select **Modify** on the **Edit** menu.
 3. Type the desired value in the **Value data** box.

 > [!NOTE]